yoelhalb-hitech/DotNetPowerExtensions/README.md

     }
     var testObj = new TestClass();

-Without MustInitialize the following error will be reported on line 3
+Without MustInitialize the following error will be reported on line 3:

     warning CS8618: Non-nullable field 'TestProperty' must contain a non-null value when exiting constructor.
 Consider declaring the field as nullable.

-However with MustInitialize it will report the following on line 5
+However with MustInitialize it will report the following on line 5:

-    warning MustInitialize: Property 'TestProperty' must be initialized
+    warning DNPE0103: Property 'TestProperty' must be initialized

+#### 4.1 DI
+If the class containing the property/field decorated with MustInitialized is a service (i.e. it has one of the `Singleton`/`Scoped`/`Transient` attributes) it will warn that `Local` should be used instead.

+And when using `LocalService` to resolve the service the caller has to pass an anonymous object with the property names matching the properties/fields decorated with MustInitialize.

+Note that it has to also match the casing of the name, and the value supplied has to match (at compile time) the compile time type of the orignal property/field, otheriwse a warning will be issued.

 ##### Example Code for DI service with LocalService